Bianca-Aguglia/BA_notes_assignments_projects/curriculums/bioengineering/README.md

 For the top 7 schools on this list, I put together a spreadsheet with more details about their programs, things like required courses, areas of focus, and faculty.
 The spreadsheet is available as a [google sheet](https://docs.google.com/spreadsheets/d/19XJBxWpNoHyKtNbK_uhRAFbzbC6fUTp7zATc5vEwX1Y/edit?usp=sharing)

 Using inspiration from these schools, I started putting together for myself a curriculum based on MIT courses (since many of them have materials available online).
 The curriculum I have so far is:
+    - Period 1:
         - 5.111 Principles of Chemical Science
-- 5.112 Principles of Chemical Science
-- 3.091 Introduction to Solid State Chemistry
         - 7.012 Introductory Biology
         - 18.01 Single Variable Calculus
+        - 8.01 Classical Mechanics
+        - 20.109 Laboratory Fundamentals in Biological Engineering (2010)
+        - 6.01SC Introduction to Electrical Engineering and Computer Science I
+    - Period 2:
+        - 5.112 Principles of Chemical Science (if not too much overlap with 5.111)
+        - 3.091 Introduction to Solid State Chemistry (if not too much overlap with 5.111)
         - 18.02 Mutivariable Calculus
-- 8.01 Classical Mechanics
         - 8.02 Physics II: Electricity and Electromagnetism